VincentS/Metanome-Wiki/Metanome-User-Guide.md

 When you first start Metanome, there are several example datasets and algorithms.
 Most of the algorithms are only placeholders and do not provide real functionality.
 A good idea is to first delete all input sources and algorithms in your Metanome instance.
 Then, add your own sources and algorithms.
 You can find real algorithms at, for instance, the Metanome home page: https://hpi.de/naumann/projects/data-profiling-and-analytics/metanome-data-profiling.html

 _(Currently, it is not possible to remove datasets or algorithms if they have already been executed, because they are linked to the results that are assigned to these objects.
 We work on that issue)_

+### Stop
+To stop Metanome, go to the console and hit Ctrl+c.
+Then, accept the termination request.
+All data sources, algorithms and results will be stored in the deployment\<version\> folder.
+If you start Metanome again later, they are still available.

 ### Manage Algorithms
 On the Algorithms tab within Metanome, you can remove and add algorithms.
 You can choose a new algorithm as soon as you obtained the according Metanome-conforme jar-file and placed it in Metanome's algorithm folder: